 #3 You need a clear deadline

-When I talk to users of the French Together course, I often notice that the most successful learners tend to be those who not only have a clear reason for learning French but also those who have a deadline.
+When I talk to students who learn with the French Together app, I often notice that the most successful learners tend to be those who not only have a clear reason for learning French but also those who have a deadline.

 You may need to learn French because you’ll go on a trip to France soon or because you want to study in a French University next year but what if you don’t have any deadline?